GDI-foundation/GDI.foundation/README.md

 You can still reach us via webmaster[at]GDI.foundation.
 And this is our [PGP key](https://keybase.io/GDI_FDN/key.asc) which will expire on 31 december 2018.

+Follow GDI.foundation on [Twitter](https://twitter.com/GDI_fdn) for alerts, advisories and updates